NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 An example workflow for preparing the structural information used for model training and testing is shown below.
+Before following this workflow, please confirm that ESMFold is available in your execution environment with a setup equivalent to the one described above.

 1. Prepare a FASTA file containing headers that begin with protein names and the corresponding amino acid sequences.
 ```